Research

 Organic Aerosol Formation

-The oxidation of isoprene can sometimes result in molecules that are sufficiently water-soluble, reactive, or non-volatile to condense into existing particles in the atmosphere.
+The oxidation of volatile organic compounds can also produce molecules that are sufficiently water-soluble, reactive, or non-volatile to condense into particles in the atmosphere.
 This particulate matter is known as secondary organic aerosol (SOA), and can contribute to the adverse health effects, climate forcing, and poor visibility that come with smog.
-To better understand the chemical pathways that lead to SOA formation, I conduct experiments in an environmental chamber - basically a large Teflon bag in which we can control the temperature, humidity, light flux, and chemical constituents in the air.
+To better understand the chemical pathways that lead to SOA formation, we conduct experiments in an environmental chamber - basically a large Teflon bag in which we can control the temperature, humidity, light flux, and chemical constituents in the air.
 We measure particle formation and composition with a suite of specialized instruments, including an aerosol mass spectrometer (AMS) and a scanning mobility particle sizer (SMPS).
-We have recently ventured beyond isoprene to study nighttime aerosol formation from monoterpene oxidation using the same techniques.
+We recently used these techniques to study nighttime aerosol formation from monoterpene oxidation.

 |